kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/Couchbase-log-appender/index.md

 <img src="attach/create-couchbase-log-appende.png">

-### Creating Couchbase log appender with REST API
+# Creating Couchbase log appender with Admin REST API

-It is also possible to create a Couchbase log appender for your application by using REST API.
-The following example illustrates how to provision the Couchbase log appender via REST API.
+It is also possible to create a Couchbase log appender for your application by using [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs #TODO).
+The following example illustrates how to provision the Couchbase log appender via Admin REST API.

-### Configuration
+## Configuration

 The Couchbase log appender configuration should match the to [this](https://github.com/kaaproject/kaa/blob/master/server/appenders/couchbase-appender/src/main/avro/couchbase-appender-config.avsc) Avro schema.